hack101/lesson1/README.md

     ... and so on
 ````

-This is a type of file - an HTML file, to be exact - which represents some structure for a website.
+This is a type of file - an HTML file, to be exact - which represents some structure for a webpage.
 Your browser knows how to read this type of file, and it knows how to turn the weird format into the visual representation of the website.

 So a website is a bunch of files on some server, and when you visit that website, your browser asks the server to see those files so it can draw them for you.
-METAPHOR GOES HERE

 Here's some vocabulary: we say that the server "hosts" the website, or hosts the files that make up the website.
 Today we'll start writing those files, and let someone else host them for us (for free!).
 In later tutorials we'll learn more about hosting, and get a little more involved.